egberts/egberts.github.io-src/content/articles/virtual-vim-functions.md

 ```vim
 syn match nftables_EOS contained /[ \t]\{0,16}[^\n;# ]/
 ```
-We don't need to see beyond 16 character for an error.
+No need to see beyond 16 character for an error.
 First character is more than sufficient, 16 is used to show you where the error is by its big long red box.